the-power-of-trust/installer-script/detailed step-by-step instruction.md

 	cd /home/potrust
 	```

 1. Install some required packages
-	On a fresh server recommended: `apt-get update; apt-get upgrade`
+	> On a fresh server recommended to do first: `apt-get update; apt-get upgrade`
 	```
-	apt-get install sudo curl p7zip-full screen -y apt-get install build-essential — may be needed for Debian 8
+	apt-get install sudo curl p7zip-full screen -y
 	```
+	`apt-get install build-essential` — may be needed additionally for Debian 8

 1. Install RVM for user potrust (but still as root)
 	```